 In the past, Christmas trees were decorated with candles, gingerbread, candies, fruit, and some other handmade ornaments and small gifts.
 They looked beautiful, indeed.
 Yet, they were terribly dangerous to keep in the house.

-There was a time, when Christmas cards were handmade, decorated with little flowers, drawings, and other natural things such as leaves.
+There was a time when Christmas cards were handmade.
+They were decorated with little dry flowers, drawings, and other natural things such as dry leaves.
 They were given to friends and relatives, mostly in person.
+They were a gift, in many cases the only one.
 Queen Victoria herself made handmade Christmas cards for her family.

-The tradition of giving and receiving gifts has also been changed by technology at different times in history.
-In the same way, people first used to make their own Christmas cards they also create most of the things they would give as Christmas gifts.
-Not many things were commercially bought.
+The tradition of giving and receiving gifts has also changed by technology at different times in history.
+In the same way people in the past used to make their own Christmas cards, they also handmade most of the gifts they would give for Christmas.

 Christmas present technology (or, the Ghost of Christmas Present)

-Handmade Christmas cards were replaced by e-Cards when the Internet became mainstream.
-Yet, another evolution on how people send Holiday greetings was when video became widely used and accessible with smartphones.
+Handmade Christmas cards were replaced by commercial cards, and by e-Cards when the Internet became mainstream.
+Yet, another evolution on how people send Holiday Greetings is video.
+The video became widely used and accessible with smartphones.

 The most obvious thing about how technology has changed Christmas is in consumer behavior.
 In-store shopping has been replaced in good part by online shopping.

 A few clicks here and there and all Christmas shopping is done.
 Shopping is now easier and faster.
 Play some Christmas Carols on Spotify, sip some hot chocolate, and pretty much online Christmas shopping has all the traditional elements less the crowds.
 Christmas trees have also changed.
-Commercial ornaments and led lights are now seen everywhere.
+Commercial ornaments and LED lights are now everywhere.
+Handmade decorations were replaced by plastic ones.

 Technology gadgets are the most wanted Christmas presents expected by both adults and children.
-These are not handmade gifts, like in the past.
-Mobile communications made it easy to send text messages (SMS) to friends and family around the world.
-But even this has been quickly taken over by social media.
+There are rarely handmade gifts, like in the past.
+Mobile communications made it easy to send text messages and WhatsApp friends and family around the world.
+Video calls make it possible for family members to join from anywhere in the world.

-Technology has made possible to bring families and friends together.
-Video calling and chats on applications such as WhatsApp allow families to virtually be together at the Christmas dinner table when members of the family live scattered around the world.
+Technology has made it possible to bring families and friends together in times when traveling is not a possible option.
+Video calling and chats allow families to virtually be together at the Christmas dinner table when members of the family live scattered around the world.

 Technology shapes the way we share and communicate at a cultural level.
-Everything is twitted, recorded, Instagrammed, uploaded, shared, liked, and retweeted at a pace that leaves little room for analyzing the real meaning of it all.
+Everything is tweeted, recorded, instagrammed, uploaded, shared, liked, and retweeted at a pace that leaves little room for analyzing the real meaning of it all.
+The day after, all is forgotten.

 Christmas future technology (or, the Ghost of Christmas Yet to Come)

-In terms of the technology yet to come we can expect some more significant changes in the next few years that will also affect the Holiday Season.
-However, if Christmas will still be around in a long distant future is hard to tell.
-Perhaps, one day it becomes like one of those celebrations that existed in the past but exist no more.
+In terms of the technology yet to come, we can expect some more significant changes in the next few years that will also affect the Holiday Season.
+However, if Christmas will still be around in the long distant future is hard to tell.
+Perhaps one day it becomes like one of those celebrations that existed in the past but exist no more.

-The truth is, with Artificial Intelligence advancing so fast and being one of the top technology trends in 2019, in the future, the Holiday Season is going to include some social robots assisting in cooking in preparation for the Christmas dinner and drones flying the cities delivering Christmas online shopping.
+The truth is, with Artificial Intelligence advancing so fast and with the Internet of Senses (IoS) being one of the top technology trends, the Holiday Season is going to include brain-to-brain communication, some social robots assisting in cooking in preparation for the Christmas dinner, and drones flying the cities delivering Christmas gifts.

-Meanwhile, somewhere, Dr. Who tries to help Mr. Scrooge understand that it's better a broken heart than no heart at all.
+Meanwhile, somewhere, Dr. Who tries to help Mr. Scrooge understand that it is better to have a broken heart than no heart at all.

 In that spirit, let's refresh some basic human values before we get too wired up by too much technology in the Holiday Season.